|

 Frequently Asked Questions

-2. What is the difference in repatriation rules for NRE and NRO accounts?
+1. What is the main difference between NRE and NRO accounts?